seoninja13/lead-gen-handyman/NEXT_STEPS.md

 -   **Basic Supabase Interaction:** The `app/page.jsx` file includes an `addTodo` function that attempts to insert data into a Supabase table named 'Todos'. **The existence and structure of this table in the Supabase database need to be verified and created if it doesn't exist.**
 - **Build and Run:** The `findhouse` project (Handyman v2) can be built (`npm run build`) and run in development mode (`npm run dev`) *after* installing dependencies.
 - **Dependencies:** The necessary dependencies `@supabase/supabase-js` and `@types/node` have been installed.
 However, there were dependency conflicts during installation, and `--legacy-peer-deps` was used to force the installation.
 This might need to be revisited.
+- **Project Documentation:** Created a central documentation file (`handyman-v2/documentation/handyman-v2-documentation.md`) outlining the project overview, URL structure, data model, template adaptation plan, technical implementation details, and future considerations.

 ### Next Steps

-1.  **Build and Run the Base FindHouse Template:**
-    *   Ensure the `findhouse` project builds (`npm run build`) and runs in development mode (`npm run dev`) without any errors.
-    *   Verify basic functionality of the template.

-2.  **Adapt the FindHouse Template:**
+1. **Adapt the FindHouse Template:**
-    *   Replace the placeholder content and components from the FindHouse template with content and components relevant to the handyman service.
+    * Replace placeholder content with Handyman-specific content, referencing the data model and URL structure defined in the documentation.
-    *   Customize the UI/UX to match the desired design and functionality.
+    * Customize the UI/UX to align with the Handyman brand and user experience goals.

-### Supabase Integration (Later)
+2. **Supabase Integration:**

 **Note:** We have temporarily paused the Supabase integration to focus on building the base application.
 The following steps were taken for Supabase integration and will be revisited later: